canonical/certification-docs/Self-Test_Guide-16.04.rst

             simple problems that might make you go d'oh!
       :width: 100%

-   Summary results are color-coded, with gray for information, green for passed results, yellow for warnings, and red for problems that should be corrected.
+   Summary results are color-coded, with white for information, green for passed results, yellow for warnings, and red for problems that should be corrected.
 In the preceding output, the Installed RAM value was displayed in yellow because the system's RAM is a bit shy of 4 GiB; and